 Renewal pruning: If a shrub is thickly overgrown, you can clear it out and renew its vigor in stages.
 Each year, cut out some of the oldest, thickest branches down to the ground, removing about a third of the plant.
-In spring new stems will sprout and in three years the whole plant will be renewed.
+In spring, new stems will sprout and in three years the whole plant will be renewed.
 Cut the older branches as close to the ground as you can using clean, sharp bypass pruners or a pruning saw.
 Distribute your cuts around the plant, rather than concentrating on one area.